Maqa001/BiBi-indexing/README.md

 For more information: https://github.com/Maqa001/BiBi-indexing/blob/main/BiBi-ID.md

+# 📊 Automatic Journal Tracking via Sheets!
-# 📊 After the successful completion of the indexing process in BiBi Indexing, the journal’s details—including its title, ISSN, publisher, indexing status, and other relevant metadata—will be automatically added to the designated Google Spreadsheet (Excel).
+After the successful completion of the indexing process in BiBi Indexing, the journal’s details—including its title, ISSN, publisher, indexing status, and other relevant metadata—will be automatically added to the designated Google Spreadsheet (Excel).

 You will be able to view, manage, and track your journal’s indexing status directly from this spreadsheet.
 This integration provides a convenient and transparent way to monitor the progress and visibility of your journal within the BiBi Indexing system.